aoijs/documentation/functions/usdlavalinkexecute.md

   * Return: ThumbnailURL
 * findentry - Finds the entry of track with possible match of query
   * Usage: `$lavalinkExecute[findentry; SearchKey; query]`
-  * Note: *Query comparisons with track title, doesn't have to be the exact*
+  * Note: *Query comparisons with track's title, doesn't have to be the exact*
   * Return: TrackEntry \( number \)
 * tracksplit - Splits track titles into array
   * Note: *Allows text split functions to get track titles, and this will overwrite any existing splits*